nayanrajani/Terraform/README.md

         - https://docs.google.com/document/d/179clqsxOGQa-iGKu1dcmz89Vpso9-7Of8opIkXwPr_k/edit?usp=sharing

-# Read, Generate, Modify Configuration
+# Section-4 :Read, Generate, Modify Configuration
 - Overview of the Format
     - We tend to use a different folder for each that we do in the course.
     - This allows us to be more systematic and allows easier revisit in-case required.